 Flexible Neighborhood Grants

 The City of Bowling Green Neighborhoods Division seeks project proposals for pilot place-making projects, neighborhood improvements, or other services or enhancements provided in neighborhood or downtown locations within the city limits of Bowling Green.
 The maximum grant award is $7500.
-Any non-profit organization, informal or formal neighborhood group, or other civic organization may apply, however, for the first time, the City is restricting grant awards by geography as follows:
+Any non-profit organization, informal or formal neighborhood group, or other civic organization may apply, provided that the project location is proposed within the city limits of Bowling Green.

 Funding proposals should be for projects or initiatives that can be launched within a time period of not more than 6 months and may include temporary or trial projects, as well as short or long term ones.
 At minimum, demonstration of preliminary neighborhood support for the project should be documented.